Tattoo artists use skin of their clients as their canvas. Who owns the copyright, the artist or the actor?

 Or does the person with the tattoo on his skin have copyright ownership?
 After all, the skin not only belongs to the person, but is inherently part of the person and their public image.
 As mentioned above, every person has a right to publicity that is inherent in their outward appearance.
 Included in that outward appearance is the tattoos that may be visible to the public.

 Is it possible for tattoo artists to exercise rights in copyright ownership if someone else is walking around with the art permanently imprinted on their body somewhere?

 Even more complicated is where an actor or sports figure obtains a tattoo in a visible part of his body.
 The tattoo becomes part of the actor’s public image.
 It may be argued that because the tattoo is part of the actor’s image, the tattoo is now identifiable with the actor and is part of the actor’s brand or trademark.
-Does the actor have copyright or trademark ownership in the tattoo that is now part of their public image?
+Does the person have copyright or trademark ownership in the tattoo that is now part of their public image?

 Getting back to the original question, who has copyright ownership of the work of art that is now part of someone’s physical body?
 A human form that has been permanently altered forever.